mdribera/blackbeltmastering.com/site/content/studio/_index.md

   - image: img/4.jpg
   - image: img/5.jpg
-blurb: Our main studio is fully equipped for digital mastering with our custom hybrid analog/digital desk with lacquer cutting with our modified Neumann AM32b/Pitch13/Technics SP-02 lathe.
+blurb: Our main studio is fully equipped for digital mastering with our custom hybrid analog/digital transfer desk.
+Lacquer cutting is performed on our modified Neumann AM32b/Pitch13/Technics SP-02 lathe.
 Our secondary room hosts a pristine early serial number 1966 Neumann VMS-66 lathe for cutting lacquers...it sounds amazing!
 Finally, our lounge has all the amenities for a comfortable hang.
 sidebar: |-
   ### Transports/Playback: